Pay attention ladies, this week (21-27 January 2019) is the annual awareness week for cervical cancer.

-The campaign is all about informing women and girls on what cervical cancer is, dispelling myths around smear test horror stories and encouraging women to attend their routine checks.
+The week is all about informing women and girls on what cervical cancer is, dispelling myths around smear test horror stories and encouraging women to attend their routine checks.

 In spite of efforts to raise awareness of the disease, there lingers dangerous myths among certain communities, which are highlighted in the story below, but first: